javascript-tutorial/az.javascript.info/1-js/02-first-steps/03-strict-mode/article.md

-# The modern mode, "use strict"
+# Müasir mod, "use strict"

 For a long time, JavaScript evolved without compatibility issues.
 New features were added to the language while old functionality didn't change.

 That had the benefit of never breaking existing code.
 But the downside was that any mistake or an imperfect decision made by JavaScript's creators got stuck in the language forever.